Learn

 Triggers interact with receptors in the walls of blood vessels, which seem to be more sensitive in people with rosacea.
 When activated, they stimulate increased blow through the blood vessels of the face, causing redness and flushing.

-Some triggers such as stress and diet can influence the types of organisms present in the digestive system.
-This can lead to circulation of inflammatory substances known to make rosacea worse.
+Some triggers, such as stress and diet, can influence the types of organisms present in the digestive system.
+This can lead to the circulation of inflammatory substances known to worsen rosacea.

 Common rosacea triggers